"I speak for the building, as the building has no voice"

 When the owner or occupier of a property, or any other person proposes to carry out, or to cause, or to permit the carrying out of any work at or in relation to a Recorded Monument they are required to give notice in writing to the Minister 2 months before commencing that work.
 This is to allow the National Monuments Service time consider the proposed works and how best to proceed to further the protection of the monument.

-For, or near to, National Monuments in the ownership or guardianship of the Minister or a local authority or which are subject to a preservation order, the prior written consent of the Minister is required for any works at or in proximity to the monument.
+For works on, or near to, National Monuments in the ownership or guardianship of the Minister or a local authority or which are subject to a preservation order, the prior written consent of the Minister is required for any works at or in proximity to the monument.

 Architectural Heritage Impact Assessments (AHIA)